It Landed in My Primary Inbox

 The primary inbox placement wasn't luck.
 It was the result of five distinct anti-spam evasion techniques stacked together, each reinforcing the others to create a compounding trust signal.

-The email was injected through smtp.gmail.com using ESMTPSA, causing SPF, DKIM, and
+The email was injected through smtp.gmail.com using

-even when the true origin is an external VPS.
+authentication stack, even when the true origin is an external VPS.

-The In-Reply-To and References headers reference existing message IDs,
+The In-Reply-To and References headers

-Gmail treat the email as a reply within an existing conversation rather than a cold inbound message.
+reply within an existing conversation rather than a cold inbound

 The HTML body contains the entirety of an MS Research Australia newsletter (June 2017, Issue 47) embedded in hidden table rows.
 This floods Gmail's content classifier with tokens associated with educational, nonprofit, and health content, diluting the scam-associated tokens below the detection threshold.

-Declaring Content-Type: multipart/report instead of multipart/alternative
+Declaring Content-Type: multipart/report instead of

-the email to be evaluated under heuristics designed for delivery status notifications —
+under heuristics designed for delivery status notifications —

-messages that are almost never spam.
+system-generated messages that are almost never spam.

 X-headers from five different email service providers (Sailthru, Salesforce Marketing Cloud, SendGrid, AWeber, Klaviyo) make the email's fingerprint resemble legitimate enterprise marketing infrastructure.